DEPICT-RH/CTlessPET/README.md

 `pip install CTlessPET`

 ## Use
 CTlessPET only requires an NAC-PET dataset and a CT dataset.
 The CT is used as the container for the synthetic CT, and can be an empty CT acquired before the patient enters the scanner.
-The NAC-PET should be reconstructed using OSEM with Time-of-Flight enabled.
+The NAC-PET should be reconstructed using OSEM with Time-of-Flight enabled but no PSF modeling.
+Reconstruction at should be at 440x440 matrix size with a 4 mm Gaussian post filter.
+Only Siemens Bigraph Vision scanners (including the Quarda) are supported.

 ### Dicom data
 Using a folder containing both NAC and CT data: